topmonks/defi-puzzle/README.md

 User bundles the tokens in a visual tool - tokens shown as fitting puzzle pieces.

-**DeFi Puzzle visual tool lets users create custom financial products in an intuitive way.**

-**Since the resulting bundles are Ethereum NFTs, exchanges can integrate them as trustless, non-custodial exchange traded futures contracts.**
+**Since the resulting bundles are Ethereum NFTs, such financial products can be traded and integrated into other DeFi projects, such as DEXes.**